 The Group operates on prudent commercial principles.
-The principle of "prudence before profitability" guides the design of the overall risk management framework, disciplines and day-to-day business execution.
-Over the years, the Group has continuously made refinements to its well-established, robust and time-tested risk management framework to reflect changes in the markets and its business strategies.
+The principle of "prudence before profitability" guides the design of the overall risk management framework, disciplines as well as day-to-day business execution.
+Over the years, the Group has continuously made refinements to its risk management framework to reflect changes in the markets and its business strategies.